sveinbjornt/hear/README.md

 should be used.
 Otherwise, data may be sent to Apple servers, which as of writing (2025) have a hard limit of about 500 characters before quitting.

+For some reason, only those locales supported by Siri work with the `-d` flag.

 ## Build

 To build `hear` from source, run the following command from the repository root (requires Xcode command line build tools):

 ```
 make build_unsigned